-As well as charges for any network extension (if required), there are other elements that are covered in the connection charge.
-These can include the following:
+As well as charges for the connection infrastructure, there are other elements that are covered in the connection charge.
+These can include some of the following:

-- System / feasibility / fault level studies - Where work has been undertaken by an ICP: Design approval, Inspection, and monitoring of work, Witnessing tests - Determining or providing information on point of connection - Additional meetings with the DNO or site visits - Administration, Provision of Wayleaves, NGESO fees eg. application for Statement of Works - Substation locks and notices
+- System / feasibility / fault level studies - Where work has been undertaken by an ICP: Design approval, Inspection and monitoring of work, Witnessing tests - Determining or providing information on point of connection - Additional meetings with the DNO or site visits - Administration, Provision of Wayleaves, NGESO fees eg. application for Statement of Works - Substation locks and notices